If you’re deep into barbecue, experienced and skilled, you likely find yourself looking for new ways to challenge yourself.

 To do that, you’ll want to invest in some good knives.

 Like your car, a knife performs best when well maintained.
-For a knife, that means sharpening.
+For a knife, that means sharpening, so you’re also going to need the best knife sharpener suitable for your particular style of knives.

 When I was a kid, we had a rudimentary sharpener built into the back of our electric can opener.
 As an adult, it strikes me that this may not have been the best way to sharpen good table- and kitchenware.